Ban Nai Soi

 4 km in a straight line

 Distance from Mae Hong Son

 26 km / approx. 45 minutes driving time

 Introduction and History

-The original Nai Soi camp was established on the Karenni/Kayah side of the border in 1989.
-It moved many times before it was finally settled at its present location in March 1996.
-In 2002 the former Ban Tractor and Ban Kwai camps were consolidated with Ban Nai Soi to make one camp.
+The group moved many times before they finally settled at the camp’s present location in March 1996, with a population of around 1,700.
+Six years later, two other camps, Ban Tractor and Ban Kwai, were consolidated with Ban Mai Nai Soi to make one camp.

-Due to its isolated location, the camp is off the mains electricity grid.
-The camp office, and health and education centres have access to power from electric generators.
-Some households also have access to the generators, to recharge vehicle batteries to power residential lighting.
+Due to its isolated location, Ban Mai Nai Soi is off the mains electricity grid.
+The camp office and health and education centres have access to power from electric generators.
+Some households also have access to the generators, to recharge vehicle batteries which power residential lighting.

 |Breakdown by Age|